Customer Service: How Not to Hate Your Customers

 - Dealing with Difficult, Rude or Indifferent Customers

-- Make the Customers Point of View Work for you
+- Making the Customer’s Point of View Work for you

 - Caring for Yourself as well as your Customers